reconhub/epicontacts/cran-comments.md

 Submitting **epicontacts** version 1.1.2.

-This release will transition the maintainer from VP Nagraj (vpnagraj@virginia.edu) to Finlay Campbell (f.campbell15@imperial.ac.uk).
+This release will transition the maintainer from VP Nagraj (vpnagraj@virginia.edu) to Finlay Campbell (finlaycampbell93@gmail.com).
+Note that the email address for VP Nagraj has also changed to nagraj@nagraj.net.
+Submitted by VP Nagraj.

 ## Test environments